 There's a reason that classic UK establishment Gregg's sausage rolls are so popular, and that is because they are delicious!
-This recipe is a fancied-up version that is easy to make, and easy to customize for Christmas or New Year parties, for game day snacks, or just because!
+This recipe is a fancied-up vegan version of traditional sausage rolls that is easy to make, and easy to customize for Christmas or New Year parties, for game day snacks, or just because!

 I love making little snack-sized party foods, so if you want to round out a feast, why not check out the full list of my Vegan canape and appetizer recipes.
 My current favourite is probably this Easy Mushroom Tapenade which makes a great dip.
 Also perfect for serving alongside these sausage rolls are these utterly addictive Crispy Air Fried Oyster Mushrooms.